Bhagavad Geeta: Chapter 2, Verses 56–63

 duḥkheṣvanudvignamanāḥ sukheṣu vigataspṛhaḥ,

-The person of steady wisdom goes through joys and sorrows casually because he is not attached to it and hence doesn’t hold on to it.
+The person of steady wisdom goes through joys and sorrows casually.
+He is not attached to them and hence does not hold on to them.
 Joy/sorrow are the two sides of the same coin.
 If one is attached to joy, he is bound to suffer.
 Usually, we go up and down oscillating between these two always disturbed.
 For a person of steady wisdom, suffering and pleasure are the same.
 He is not disturbed by sorrows and he has no attachment to joy.

 Chapter 2, Verse 57